socialgenomics/discover-frontend/README.md

   "repositive-styles": "git@github.com:repositive/repositive-styles.git#feature-my-feature-branch-name"
   ```

-and be sure to commit the `bower.json`, for example along with other changes to the frontend app omn the 1st commit.
+and be sure to commit the `bower.json`, for example along with other changes to the frontend app on the 1st commit.

-After the "repositive-styles" feature branch is finished and the changes merged into main development ("development" branch),
+After the "repositive-styles" feature branch is finished and the changes are merged into main development ("development" branch),
 update the "discover.repositive.io" `bower.json` file to point to `master` again, before finishing and
 merging the "discover.repositive.io" feature branch.

 ### Code Generators